THE MOONLIGHT HITCHHIKER

 What will every last I say to Jah

-Now, after hooking rides north a few ages, I step back in beaded dreads, tam,
+Now, after hooking rides north a few ages, I break for a stretch--all beaded

 What road in the wind for me boots tonight?

-How long till an unsealed hour I got to make moves—-like the swiping raised
+How long till an unsealed hour, I got to make moves—-like the swiping

 and rattle, with raps on target,

-each master’s game-and-Jah-playing skull that tilt this way?
+each master’s game-and-Jah-playing skull what have no idea